DesyncTheThird/Morse-Code/README.md

 ## Receiving Words
-Plays a word in morse code.
+Plays a word of up to 5 characters in length in morse code.

 4 speed settings, mode [2] is recommended.